nayms/contracts-v3/README.md

 > :warning: Anvil state is kept in `anvil.json` file in project root.
 If this file is not present, node starts fresh and creates this file.
 In which case you need to do the deployment and setup.

 One of the things you will need, to do proper testing with local node, is to deploy an ERC-20 compatible token along with Nayms contracts and make that token a supported external token.
-Below is aan example how to do that.
+Below is an example of how to do that.

 ```zsh
 make anvil-gtoken